studiokicobi/wednesday-the-raven/chapters/chapter-04.md

 His mother turned to Zhao.

 “Maybe we shouldn’t mention this to your uncle,” she said.
-“Maybe we don’t need to speak of this again.”
+“After all, you are only a boy.
+Maybe we don’t need to speak of this again.”

 Ming Zhao bowed low.